Le36/ROS2Mapper/workspace/src/qr_code_reader/README.md

 # QR Code reader

 ## Description
-**Note: Assumes that the Raspberry Pi camera v2 is used**
+**Note: Assumes that the Raspberry Pi Camera v2 is used**
-Reads images from `/camera/image_raw` topic and publishes the QR code positions, normal vectors and orientations to `/qr_code` topic.
-Also updates internal list of QR codes from `/qr_code_list`.
-Ignores QR codes that are over 3m away to fix issues with the exploration and the low resolution.
+This node reads images from `/camera/image_raw` topic and publishes the QR code positions, normal vectors, and orientations to the `/qr_code` topic.
+This node also updates its internal list of QR codes from `/qr_code_list`.
+QR codes farther than 3m away are ignored to prevent issues with the exploration and the low resolution of the images.

 **Sources for the math**
 - [Rotation matrices](https://en.wikipedia.org/wiki/Rotation_matrix#Basic_rotations)